Asbestos. A word steeped with deep significance and weight in this country.

 Asbestos Awareness Week 2020

-National Asbestos Awareness Week, which runs from 23 – 29 November 2020, aims to educate as many Australians as possible about the dangers of asbestos and how best to manage it
+National Asbestos Awareness Week, which runs from 23 – 29 November 2020, aims to educate as many Australians as possible about the dangers of asbestos and how best to manage it.
+The theme for 2020 is around understanding where asbestos may exist and being aware of the potential asbestos risks before starting any work.

 At the height of its use, asbestos was in over 3,000 products and many of these products are still contained in our homes and workplaces.
 The identification, removal and disposal of asbestos is best left to an experienced professional to avoid taking any unnecessary risks.